pixelworldmc/Translations/README.md

 Languages are gateways to the world.
 If you're fluent in a language that we don't have yet, we would love for you to help us add it.

+## File Naming and Syntax Rules

+When contributing, please ensure to follow these conventions:

+- The filename should follow this structure: `messages_[LANGUAGE]_[(optional) COUNTRY CODE].properties`.
+- The syntax within the file should look like this: `test.string="test"`.
+- No special characters except a period are allowed before the equals sign, like: `te/st.string="test"`.

 ## How can I contribute?

 1. **Fork** this repository to your own GitHub account.